tom-englert/JetBrainsAnnotations.Fody/README.md

 This allows you to better leverage the ReSharper intellisense.

 To provide the annotations to 3rd parties you must define [`JETBRAINS_ANNOTATIONS`](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html) to include the attributes in your assembly.
-However now you have a reference and need to ship the JetBrainsAnnotations.dll with your product.
+However now you have a reference and would need to ship the JetBrainsAnnotations.dll with your product.

 This Fody plugin converts all attributes to an external annotations XML file on the fly, so you can ship just the text file with your assembly and don't need to reference JetBrainsAnnotations.